 Sounds challenging?
 A creative brainstorming session or content library will help you to find ideas for personalized content that combines your followers' interests with your brand messaging.

 After you tailor the content formats and topics to each of your buyer personas, it's time to think about how you want to distribute your tailored posts.
-There are two ways to do that, depending on whether you are relying on paid or organic reach.
+There are two ways to do that, depending on whether you’re relying on paid or organic reach.

 Align your content with the customer journey

-Tailoring your content to the stages of customer journey is as important as marketing personalization.
+Tailoring your content to the stages of the customer journey is as important as marketing personalization.

-At the awareness stage, customers don't know your brand that well and are just searching for a product that would best fit their needs.
+At this stage, customers don't know your brand that well and are just searching for a product that would best fit their needs.
 This is the time to think about how you can grasp users' attention and make them want to come back.

 At this point, you can target your buyer persona lookalikes with personalized content.
 Remember that your posts should be engaging and help you establish a relationship with your followers.

 Stage 2: Consideration

 The next stage is where you want customers to consider buying something from your business.
 You should convince them you're the right choice by offering helpful content that addresses users' pain points.

 The consideration stage is where users have likely already interacted with your social media posts.
 It's a great moment to do audience analysis and use data to create personalized content.
 You can also see how the new audience you're pulling in compares to your previously defined buyer personas and publish tailored content explaining how your brand can solve their problems.